kimjoyc/LeetCode/README.md

 0 <= prices[i] <= 104

 ### Solution
-To solve this problem, we initialize two variables: max_prof to keep track of the maximum profit and min_price to keep track of the minimum price seen so far.
-We start iterating through the prices array from the second element.

-For each price, we calculate the potential profit by subtracting the minimum price seen so far (min_price) from the current price.
-We update the maximum profit (max_prof) if the potential profit is greater and update the minimum price accordingly.

-The time complexity of this approach is O(n) as we iterate through the prices array once.
-The space complexity is O(1) since we only use a constant amount of extra space for variables (max_prof, min_price, i).

-Time complexity: O(n) (linear time complexity)
-Space complexity: O(1) (constant space complexity)
+The provided C++ code defines a Solution class with a maxProfit function.
+This algorithm efficiently calculates the maximum profit that can be achieved by iterating through the given stock prices array.
+It keeps track of the maximum profit and the minimum price seen so far while traversing the array.
+The algorithm achieves a time complexity of O(n) and a space complexity of O(1), where n is the size of the input prices array.